ismayil-ismayilov/Classification-ML/README.md

-## Machine Learning Course Project.
+## Machine Learning Course Project

 It consists from two parts: